-3. Bit sup3V set to 1 in IO configuration register 2.

-4. The device must be mounted on a PCB with sufficient heat dissipation.

-5. The minimum RFI input signal definition is meant for NFC active P2P reception and NFC passive target reception.
-In HF reader mode and NFC transmit mode recommended signal level is $2.5 V{PP}$.
+- 3. Bit sup3V set to 1 in IO configuration register 2. - 4.
+Refer to Table 2 for the corresponding WLCSP balls. - 5.
+The device must be mounted on a PCB with sufficient heat dissipation. - 6.
+The minimum RFI input signal definition is meant for NFC active P2P reception and NFC passive target reception.
+In HF reader mode and NFC transmit mode the recommended signal level is 2.5 V{PP} .